vitessio/website/content/en/docs/18.0/user-guides/migration/materialize.md

 ## Cleanup

-As seen earlier, you can easily use the [`Workflow delete`](../../../reference/vreplication/workflow) command to clean up a `Materialize` workflow when it's no longer needed.
+As seen earlier, you can easily use the [`Workflow delete`](../../../reference/programs/vtctldclient/vtctldclient_workflow/vtctldclient_workflow_delete/) or [`Materialize cancel`](../../../reference/programs/vtctldclient/vtctldclient_materialize/vtctldclient_materialize_cancel/) command to clean up a `Materialize` workflow when it's no longer needed.

 {{< info >}}
 While this deletes the `Materialize` VReplication stream, the actual source and target tables are left unchanged